reddishshoib/ccAssignmentChatApp/README.md

-# Snappy - Chat Application
+# This is Cloud Computing Assignment - Chat Application
 CC Assignment is chat application build with the power of MERN Stack.
 You can find the tutorial